littlehorse-enterprises/littlehorse/docs/blog/2024-08-22-promise-of-microservices.md

 Microservices can allow developers to move faster by enabling continuous delivery and independent deployment of services.
 In a monolithic architecture, releasing a new feature or fixing a bug typically requires redeploying the entire application.
 Since microservices allow smaller pieces of your application to be deployed independently, engineering teams can iterate faster and deliver incremental value to business stakeholders.

 These positive effects are amplified by the advent of cloud computing.
-Since deploying a new application no longer requires buying a physical machine and plugging it into your datacenter but rather just applying a new `Deployment` and `Service` on a Kubernets cluster, it is now truly feasible for small teams of software engineers to own their application stack from laptop-to-production (obviously, within the guardrails set by the central platform team).
+Since deploying a new application no longer requires buying a physical machine and plugging it into your datacenter but rather just applying a new `Deployment` and `Service` on a Kubernetes cluster, it is now truly feasible for small teams of software engineers to own their application stack from laptop-to-production (obviously, within the guardrails set by the central platform team).
 Furthermore, cloud computing is a pay-as-you-go (and often even pay-for-what-you-use) expense rather than an up-front cost.
 Therefore, the dollar cost of infrastructure required to support microservices is much lower today than it would have been before the advent of cloud computing and kubernetes.

 ## Conclusion